sinitame/itk-snap-dss/temp/firsttime.md

 $def with(redirect)

-Alfabis Server -- Terms and Conditions
+ITK-SNAP Server -- Terms and Conditions
 ----

 You must accept these terms and conditions before using this system.